-This first mechanism uses security-by-obfuscation (SBO).
+This first mechanism uses Security-by-Obfuscation (SBO).
 Recall that we mentioned that in order to do selective sharing under an execute-only directory, a simple solution was to use tough-to-guess directory names.
 However, it was deemed infeasible since the owner would have to keep tens or hundreds of cryptic names.
 With the separation of views, an owner can now share a particular directory with a tough-to-guess name in the view, while keeping the original name in the home directory (owner-view).
 To achieve this, the other users' view is set to execute-only permissions and while adding a directory to the view, the owner also gives a passphrase which is used to encrypt the name of the directory being added.
 The encrypted cipher text is appended to the directory name and the resulting string is used as the target name in the view.
-Now, the owner authorizes a user to access this directory by giving that user the original directory name and the passphrase.
-Notice the similarity with the authorization mechanism in original execute-only nix - only one extra piece of information, the passphrase, is delivered using the same out-of-band channels like email.
-By using cryptographically tough-to-guess names, we are able to bring this user authorization definition much closer to the underlying system's definition, a shortcoming in the originial nix model.
+Now, the owner authorises a user to access this directory by giving that user the original directory name and the passphrase.
+Notice the similarity with the authorisation mechanism in original execute-only \nix - only one extra piece of information, the passphrase, is delivered using the same out-of-band channels like e-mail.
+By using cryptographically tough-to-guess names, we are able to bring this user authorisation definition much closer to the underlying system's definition, a shortcoming in the original \nix model.

 In order to prevent users having to remember the passphrase every time they need to access another user's shared directory, we provide another mechanism to do selective data sharing using a group view.
 This second method uses POSIX ACLs.
 In this case, when an owner adds a directory to a view, it is shared with the desired name, but with no permissions for any users other than the owner.
-Along with that, the directory is flagged and the passphrase is stored in a secure location only accessible by the superuser7.
-The owner still authorizes the users in the same manner - by informing them of the directory name and the passphrase.
+Along with that, the directory is flagged and the passphrase is stored in a secure location only accessible by the superuser (it is stored as a trusted extended attribute (Linux Manual pages, 2008)).
+The owner still authorises the users in the same manner - by informing them of the directory name and the passphrase.
 However, before accessing the shared directory users have to perform an additional step.
-They first obtain access by executing a new trusted command (see Appendix-C) that, provided the passphrase was correct, updates the ACL associated with that directory allowing access to that user.
+They first obtain access by executing a new trusted command (see Section 5.5) that, provided the passphrase was correct, updates the ACL associated with that directory allowing access to that user.
 All accesses after this step can proceed without having to enter the passphrase.
 An added advantage of this method is that all users that access the directory have their names included in the ACL, which can be viewed by the owner, thus serving as an excellent auditing tool.